The New England Triennial 2022 recognizes the vitality of contemporary art across the Northeast amid the recent years of upheaval and transformation.

 Publication and Programming

 The New England Triennial will be accompanied by a publication and a full slate of public programming and educational initiatives featuring the exhibiting artists to enrich the show’s presentation.
 These will include performances, interdisciplinary exhibition tours, and round-table discussions with the artists.
+Purchase the publication at either sites store or online here.

 Below, browse examples of work by six of the artists being featured in the New England Triennial.
 Click the “x” icon located on the bottom righthand corner of each image to expand to full size.